 Isometrically speaking it is L-sits and tuck planches.
 The L-sit is simple but you’ll need to be able not just to hold it, but do dips and transitions while never letting your legs and core waiver.
 Extremely hard, an ultra-useful for grapples.
 The tuck planche is just a tucked L-sit done from a different plane of motion.
 However, it is an absolute must if you want to transition into becoming a real beast.

 Becoming a real best on the mats, and on the rings, means you can do a couple of exercises, that Olympic level gymnasts are being judged upon (among other things we mortals will never achieve).
 Those two exercises are the iron cross and the straddle planche.
 Doing the straddle planche on the floor or on bars is of course a prerequisite to even think about executing it on rings.

 The iron cross is the ultimate measure of strength in gymnastics.
 In fact, for gymnasts, it is a starting point –when you can do it, you can start thinking about training gymnastic ring routines.
 For us grapple, doing the perfect Iron Cross is more than enough to be able to cope with everyone on the mats, at least strength-wise.

-Gymnastic rings training fro grapplers is not easy.
+Gymnastic rings training for grapplers is not easy.
 It will take years for you to master the movements.
-However, before there’s any hint of improvement on the rings,.
-You’ll actually start noticing big differences in how you move your body on the mats.
+However, before there’s any hint of improvement on the rings, You’ll actually start noticing big differences in how you move your body on the mats.
 That and you’ll notice strength and stability improve a lot.
 If you truly want to become a beast on the mats, you need to dedicate years to your strength and conditioning just like your technical training.
 The good thing about rings is that you can take them everywhere, and recovering from training is fast and easy.